What is a hysterectomy?

 - Abdominal hysterectomy: A cut is made in the lower tummy to remove the womb.

-Your hysterectomy approach will be based on your medical history, condition and your personal choice.
+Your procedure will be based on your medical history, condition and your personal choice.

 Your recovery may include: